Topological Graphic Passwords And Their Matchings Towards Cryptography: Algebraic group/set matching partitions

-We point out: (i) A $(3\times q)$-matrix $A_{vev}(G)$ is not unique for expressing a Topsnut-gpw $G$, in other words, a Topsnut-gpw $G$ many have two or more $(3\times q)$-matrices; (ii) Topsnut-matrices differ from popular algebraic matrices, since Topsnut-matrices are only the expression of joining vertices by edges.
-Clearly, we need algebraic operations on Topsnut-matrices.
+We point out: (i) A Topsnut-matrix $A_{vev}(G)$ is not unique for expressing a Topsnut-gpw $G$, in other words, a Topsnut-gpw $G$ many have two or more Topsnut-matrices; (ii) Topsnut-matrices differ from popular algebraic matrices, since Topsnut-matrices are only the expression of labelled vertices joined by labelled edges.
+Clearly, we need some new algebraic operations on Topsnut-matrices.